 The business that you started off with a couple of like-minded friends in your backyard looks promising and about to take off.
 Your self-funded resource pool has covered all your expenses for the past 6-8 months.
-Optimistically speaking, the funds could last you another 3-4 months.
+Optimistically speaking, the funds could last you another 3-4 month.
 But what does one do after that?
 Product development and marketing costs are unavoidable.
 And the business needs money to get off the ground, grow and survive in order to make your dream a reality.
-At this point one has to consider raising funds through investments.
+At this point, one has to consider raising funds through investments.
 What are your options?

 Where Do You Get the Funds from?

-Sooner or later, most small businesses and startups look for funding and seek out investors.
+Sooner or later, most small businesses and startups look for funding and find investors.
 However, before seeking any external funding, it is advisable to make sure that your ideas and outlook match with those of your investor.
 Let us look at some of the funding options available to you as a small enterprise.

 Many entrepreneurs start off by relying on their own savings, receiving loans or credit or seek financial support from friends or family.
 Bootstrapping is basically choosing to raise money within your own network without any help from external investors.
 While the funds raised this way can be quite modest, the upside of that is you, the entrepreneur can continue to have complete control over all aspects of the business.

 In most other ways of fundraising, the investors will take an equity stake in your company in exchange for the financing the business.